tomheston/linktree/README.md

 - [LinkedIn](https://www.linkedin.com/in/tomheston)

 ## 🧠 About
-Dr. Heston is a physician-researcher and faculty member at the University of Washington (Asst Prof) and Washington State University (Assoc Prof), specializing in statistical fragility and large language models in medicine.
+Dr. Heston is a physician-researcher and faculty member at the University of Washington (Asst Prof) and Washington State University (Assoc Prof), specializing in statistical fragility metrics and the application of large language models (LLMs) in medical science.

 ## 🔗 Live Page
 Live site is hosted at: